ydb242/ydb242/README.md

 Initially, I joined [Seagate Technology](https://www.seagate.com/in/en/) as a SSD Firmware Intern in July 2019, and subsequently, in July 2020, I got promoted as an Software Engineer in Cloud Systems.\
 🔭 I have worked on an exciting project, [CORTX](https://github.com/Seagate/cortx), which is their first open-source distributed object storage.
 Find my work at Seagate and contribution to the CORTX community at [Github profile](https://github.com/ydb242).
+I have interned with Snowflake and Nokia in their Bay area offices.
+Currently, I am working for Oracle with their Globally Distributed Databases team.
 <!-- <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>  -->

 ### 🛠 &nbsp;Tech Stack